Fethiye has a liberal life as a major tourist

 This venue is recommended by a website visitor as follows:

 "Owner, is not gay but has gay friends and is very gay friendly.
 Food is variety of Turkish and International.
 As the owner is a chef himself he can do requests if they are not busy.
 Extensive menu.
-Situated in Hisaronu centre, upstairs overlooking the main street, great for people-watching, great atmosphere."
+Great for people-watching, great atmosphere."
 (02/01/2009)

 "This restaurant has now moved.
 Same owner but it has moved down onto the nearby beach resort of Oludeniz.
 On the main road leading to the beach, a couple of hundred yards from the beach.
 Everything else is the same" (February 20 2011)